specialdoom/supreme-giggle/packages/svelte-giggle/README.md

 **svelte-giggle** is a comprehensive package designed to help you prepare for your next Svelte interview and level up your Svelte development skills.
 It provides a collection of:

+⚠️⚠️⚠️
+**Critical info** some of the methods, variables or other approaches used inside this package are for educational and example purpose.
+⚠️⚠️⚠️

 * **Challenging Interview Questions:** Test your knowledge of various Svelte concepts, from core functionalities to advanced features like SvelteKit and state management.
 * **Code Snippets and Explanations:** Gain practical insights through well-explained code snippets that demonstrate different Svelte implementations.
 * **Interactive Coding Problems:** Solve practical coding challenges to apply your Svelte knowledge and problem-solving skills to real-world scenarios.